microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 <div>

-## Heroism
+<h2> Heroism </h2>

-**Heroism** is intended to relieve some of the power incompatibilities with some d20 adventure types.
+<strong>Heroism</strong> is intended to relieve some of the power incompatibilities with some d20 adventure types.
 If you find that the party is consistently too weak, try adding Heroism. **Heroism** is a bonus equal to 1 times the characters level (1 at 1st, 2 at 2nd, etc) and may be applied to up to three of the following once per day: Attack Bonus, Damage, Saving Throw, Skill Check, Spell DC

 </div>